yasmeenokh/class-3-coding/chapter_eight.md

 **The Tag**   | **It’s meaning**
 --------------| ---------------

-<-- text -- > | to add a comment, this will not be visible to the user, but it’s viewed in the source code.
 < div >       | groups a set of elements in block level box.
 < span >      | inline equivalent of the < div >.
 < ifram >     | a window that is cut into your page.
 Like when a Google map is added to the page.